shaikhq/db2-langchain-rag-local/README.md

 ## 🙏 Acknowledgments

-- IBM Db2 team for native vector support
-- LangChain community for the Db2 connector
+- IBM Db2 team for native vector support and the Db2 connector
 - llama.cpp for efficient CPU inference
 - Qwen and IBM Granite model teams